Multi-nucleon structure and dynamics via quantum computing: Encoding scheme

 The number of qubits required by the DE scheme equals the number of the SP bases, and is independent of the number of nucleons in the system.
 As an example, provided the SP basis set $\mathbb{S}= \{| \beta _0 \rangle, | \beta _1 \rangle,| \beta _2 \rangle,| \beta _3 \rangle,| \beta _4 \rangle,| \beta _5 \rangle,| \beta _6 \rangle,| \beta _7 \rangle \}$ ($N_{\rm sp}=8$), it takes $N_{\rm sp} =8$ qubits for the DE scheme to encode the particular five-nucleon ($A=5$) state

-as the binary string $| 01011011 \rangle $ on the qubit register.
-Note that, in this work, we take the conventions: 1) the qubits in each register are enumerated from 0 and in an order-sensitive manner; 2) the leftmost bit in a string is encoded by the most significant qubit in a register; sequentially, the second bit from the left by the second most significant qubit, etc. The total number of occupations corresponds to the nucleon number $A$.
+as the binary string $| 01011011 \rangle $ on the qubit register, where we obtain the binary string by 1) arranging these 8 SP bases in the set $\mathbb{S}$ from left to right; and 2) recording the occupation of each state.
+The total number of occupations corresponds to the nucleon number $A$.
 Two more detailed examples can be found in Sec. \ref{sec:applications}.

 We comment that the DE scheme presented here follows directly the Jordan-Wigner encoding scheme \cite{JW:1928,DAbrams:1997,Somma:2002}, which maps the occupations of fermionic SP states into a string of binaries.
 The application of the DE scheme enables us to develop the many-nucleon theories on quantum computers following the well-established routine adopted in the many-body theories via classical computing, such as the full-configuration interaction approach (see, e.g., Ref. \cite{Jensen:2017} and references therein).